-While Article 50 states that any deal will need the "consent of the European Parliament" - it doesn't say anything about whether the parliament of the departing state should have a say too.
-This prompted some criticism from UK MPs that MEPs would be better informed than those in the UK's own Parliament.
+While Article 50 says any deal will need the "consent of the European Parliament", it doesn't say anything about the parliament of the departing state.

-After initially appearing to resist calls for Parliament to vote on the final deal, the prime minister said in January that both the Commons and Lords would get one.
+However, after appearing to resist calls at first, the prime minister said in January both the Commons and Lords would get a vote on the final deal.
 The UK Parliament will also scrutinise the government's work on Brexit through parliamentary debates, select committee work, and votes on proposed legislation.

-Will the UK still play full part in EU during Brexit negotiations?
+Will the UK still play a full part in the EU during Brexit negotiations?

-It will remain a member of the EU, will still be in the single market and subject to all the EU laws and rules, including the freedom of movement.
-But the UK has given up its rotating presidency of the European Council - which was scheduled for the second half of 2017 - to concentrate on Brexit negotiations.
+The UK will remain a member of the EU during negotiations, but it has given up its rotating presidency of the European Council - which was scheduled for the second half of 2017 - to concentrate on Brexit.